 Japan Travel App

 An interactive HTML app for planning and navigating a trip to Japan, with 1.700 points of interest, importance filters, and detailed information.
+Project completed and used on the field during the trip (August 2025).

 For my August 2025 trip to Japan, I built the tool I wished existed: an interactive map with 1,765 locations across all 48 Japanese prefectures, working offline from a single HTML file.